microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 5. Export the iOS project to a XCode solution.
 Be sure to include the SpectatorView.iOS scene.
 If SpectatorView.iOS scene does not exist in your list of scenes to choose from in the build settings, open the scene in the Unity editor.
 Then reopen the build settings and press 'Add Open Scenes'.
 6. Configure the [signing certificate](https://developer.apple.com/support/code-signing/) for your Unity generated project in XCode to reflect your developer account.
 7. Build and deploy the application through XCode to your desired device (See the below steps if using ASA).

+> Note: **If you choose to use your own scene for iOS, add the `ARKitTrackingObserver` MonoBehaviour to your Unity Scene.**

 #### iOS with Azure Spatial Anchors
 1. In the terminal, navigate to your xcode project folder.